Are you searching for some cold remedies at home to try this cold and flu season? For some sore throat remedies and fast congestion relief?

 Vitamin C is found in many places specifically in citrus fruits.
 To consume plenty of vitamin C when sick you can eat oranges or add lemon juice to warm water or hot tea.

-There are also many drink mixes that contain vitamin C if you aren’t able to consume enough naturally.
+Many drink mixes contain vitamin C if you aren’t able to consume enough naturally.

 Or you could invest in this vitamin C powder for a more convenient and natural option.